clydebarrow/esphome-docs-hugo/README.md

 └── README.md          # This file
 ```

+## Image File Resolution

+Images in the Hugo site referred to in `img` shortcodes are handled using a specific search strategy:

+### Relative paths

+- When using relative paths in the `img` shortcode (e.g., `{{< img src="dht22.jpg" >}}`), Hugo will first look in a local `images/` subdirectory.
+  For example, an image referenced in `content/components/sensor/dht.md` will first be searched for in `content/components/sensor/images/`.

+- If the image is not found in the local directory, Hugo will then look in the global `/static/images/` directory.

+### Absolute paths

+When using absolute paths (starting with `/`), Hugo will look directly in the specified location relative to the `/static/` directory.

+This strategy allows component documentation to have its own images while also supporting shared images across the site.

 ## Custom Theme

 The site uses a custom theme called `esphome-theme` which is designed to match the look and feel of the original ESPHome documentation.
 The theme includes: